\\\ Recycle For Pets

 \\\ updated 19 November 2021

 Recycling Pillows And Cushions

-You may not be a dog, cat, or a pet owner and have never realised that this can be one of the best ways to recycle your old clean re-usable pillows and cushions, donating to your local pet shelter or pet charity shop.
+You may not be a dog, cat, or a pet owner and have never realised that pets and, particularly strays, need your help and this can be one of the best ways to recycle your old clean re-usable pillows and cushions, donating to your local pet shelter or pet charity shop.

 “After purchasing new pillows for our bedrooms, we didn’t know what to do with 12 old pillows!

 Many pillows are now not environmentally friendly being made of synthetic fibres.
-WRAP the UK recycling organisation report that both duvet and pillow recycling is “challenging” and encourages the public to recycle clean usable pillows to local charities and not donate to textile recycling banks.
+WRAP the UK recycling organisation report that both duvet and pillow recycling is “challenging” and encourages the public to recycle clean usable pillows to local charities and not dispose of them textile recycling banks.

 Recycle Now responsible for directing the public to their local recycling plant, provide this statement –